 SHEP has not only become a reliable source of high-quality data, the program has an established history of recruiting and retaining dedicated volunteers.
-For more information on feedback about the program from 2015 SHEP volunteers, see Appendix B.

 1.3 The Rice Creek Watershed

 Watershed Districts are special purpose units of local government whose boundaries follow those of a natural watershed.
 The Rice Creek Watershed District was established in 1972 to conserve and restore the water resources of the District for the beneficial use of current and future generations.
 It is a governmental organization managed by a Board of Managers appointed by the county commissions of Anoka, Ramsey and Washington Counties.